-I D #0301-24 Name: Debora K. Potter, 1426 County Road 8, Shortsville, N.Y.
-14548 Location: West side of County Road 8 and north side of County Road 41.
-Request: Acceptance of application as being complete and schedul- ing of Public Hearing for a Preliminary Two-Lot Subdivis- ion Plat, Lots #1 and #2, located along the west side of County Road 8 and the north side of County Road 41, a non-buildable Lot #1 and Lot #2 having an existing single- family dwelling and related site improvements.
-Classifying the Action under the State Environmental Quality Review Act (SEQRA), determining Action to be exempt from referral to the Ontario County Planning Board for review under the provisions of Sections 239-1 and -n of the New York State General Municipal Law and scheduling the Public Hearing for the above-described Action.
+Name: Debora K. Potter, 1426 County Road 8,

+Shortsville, N.Y.
+14548

+Location: West side of County Road 8 and north side of County Road ing of Public Hearing for a Preliminary Two-Lot Subdivision Plat, Lots #1 and #2, located along the west side of County Road 8 and the north side of County Road 41, a non-buildable Lot #1 and Lot #2 having an existing single-family dwelling and related site improvements.
+Classifying the Action under the State Environmental Quality Review Act (SEQRA), determining Action to be exempt from referral to the Ontario County Planning Board for review under the provisions of Sections 239-l and -n of the New York State General Municipal Law and scheduling the